vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 See
 [2021-06-25-pfizer-covid-vaccine-dose-2.md](2021-06-25-pfizer-covid-vaccine-dose-2.md)
 for details.
 The TL;DR is that I had a slight temperature increase and slight aches, but little impact on my mental acuity and little pain.
+By Sunday late morning, I had returned to normal temperature-wise.